 Things to look out for:

 Your tread is less than 1.6mm: Under South African law, your treads must be at least 1.6mm deep around the tyre’s circumference.
+For winter tyres, Goodyear recommends a minimum tread depth of 4mm.
 Check them with a tread depth gauge (they aren’t expensive if you haven’t got one) and make sure you measure both the inside and outside of your treads.

 Something’s lodged in the tread: Things get stuck in your tread all the time.
 Most of the time they’re easy to remove, but if you spot something that looks as if it’s gone through the rubber, like a nail, leave it in until you can get to a garage.
 Otherwise you’re likely to end up with a flat tyre.